BETD 2024: Omani Delegation Accompanied by H2-diplo

 In Berlin, the delegation visited a vocational training facility in Siemensstadt to explore vocational training prospects for the energy transition and the PEM electrolyzer production site by Siemens Energy, which will supply stacks to a planned 300-400 MW electrolyzer manufacturing site in Oman.

+Further enriching discussions took place in Hamburg, where round table talks explored collaboration opportunities in the aviation and shipping sectors, paving the way for robust hydrogen supply chains between Oman and Germany.
+The final destination of the visit was Duisburg, focusing on the production of green steel.
 This delegation visit and Oman’s participation in the BETD highlight the ongoing collaboration between Oman and Germany in energy transition.
-This collaboration is supported by initiatives like H2-Diplo and the Energy Dialogue, through which Germany supports partner countries, including Oman, in the decarbonization and diversification of their economies with green hydrogen.
+This collaboration is supported by initiatives like H2-diplo and the Energy Dialogue, through which Germany supports partner countries, including Oman, in the decarbonization and diversification of their economies with green hydrogen.

-For more news about the H2-diplo activities, follow us on LinkedIn: Global Hydrogen Diplomacy: Übersicht | LinkedIn
+For more news about H2-diplo activities, follow us on LinkedIn: H2-diplo Decarbonization Diplomacy | LinkedIn.

 SHARE